Husbands and Lovers: Plot

 As described in a review in a film magazine, James Livingstone (Stone), reaching the stage where he regards his wife Grace (Vidor) as a valet as she "lays out" her husband's clothes, is rudely awakened when she takes his advice and "dolls up."
 Rex Phillips (Cody), debonair friend of James, also takes notice of the change with some flattery.
 As a result, the two become infatuated.
 James abruptly learns of the secret friendship when his circumstances cause him to substitute for Phillips in a tryst with Grace.
 He consents to her obtaining a divorce.
 James comes to realize he is still in love and to appreciates his former wife's yearning for verbal flattery.
 She is about to marry Rex when James, like a regular caveman, carries Grace away in her bridal array to his car and elopes to the minister's to be wedded a second time.

 Preservation

-A complete print of Husbands and Lovers is preserved by MGM and also at Filmmuseum EYE Institut, Netherlands.
+A complete print of Husbands and Lovers is preserved by MGM and also at EYE Film Institute Netherlands.